 - The student must submit official lab tests results to the Wellness Center.

-- If the blood tests are negative the student will need to be re-immunized.
+- If the blood tests are negative the student will need to be immunized.

 - Immunizations are not provided on campus.
-They are available free of charge to prospective college students through the Orange County Department of Health. https://www.orangecountygov.com/703/Immunization-Clinics
+They are available for a fee to college students through the Orange County Department of Health. https://www.orangecountygov.com/703/Immunization-Clinics

 - The student is responsible for all fees related to blood tests and immunizations.